xmkqv/guide/guides/commands/gen-art.md

 - Report components from `style/docs/report.css`
 - Navigation for decktape from `style/docs/nav.js`

-For moodboard-specific styles, inline tokens from `style/$MOOD/tokens.css`.
+For moodboard-specific styles, inline tokens from $TOKENS_CSS.

 # Page Structure